England women's national football team records and statistics

 The England women's national football team, commonly known as the Lionesses, played their first match officially recognised by The Football Association (FA), England's football governing body, in 1972.
 Previous teams are often known as the Lost Lionesses.
 Still, the women's national team was not organised by the FA for the first two decades of its existence.
 The Women's Football Association (WFA) was the former association that acted as the governing body for women's football in England.
 It initially operated independently, between 1969 and 1983, then was a county-level affiliate of the FA until 1993, at which point the FA assumed responsibility for women's football in England and the women's game became formally regulated.

 During their time under the WFA, England reached the final of Euro 1984, which they lost on penalties.
 They won Euro 2022 on home soil and Euro 2025 in Switzerland.

 This list encompasses honours won by the England national team, and records set by both players and managers including appearance and goal records.
 It also records England's record victories.

 Carol Thomas was the first women's international footballer ever to reach 50 caps, which she achieved in 1985 before retiring from representative football later that year (having amassed 56 caps).
 Fara Williams holds the record for England appearances, having played 172 times between 2001 and 2019.

 Ellen White has scored the most goals for England, with 52.
 She surpassed Kelly Smith's record on 30 November 2021, scoring a hat-trick against Latvia during a UEFA qualifier for the 2023 FIFA Women's World Cup where England won 20–0, the Lionesses' biggest-ever competitive win.
-The record for most England appearances without scoring is 82: goalkeeper Rachel Brown-Finnis retired in 2015 on 82 caps, while midfielder Keira Walsh scored her first goal during her 83rd cap in 2025.